 Bitter Harvest: LIFE With America’s Migrant Workers, 1959

-Some sectors of the economy, however, have hardly changed in the past five or six decades — or the past few centuries, for that matter — and perhaps the best example of employment that looks much the same today as it did 50 years ago is the harvesting of crops with migrant labor.
-The fraught debate about illegal immigration and jobs being “stolen” from working Americans by undocumented aliens is enormously complex, but when we get right down to it, the fact remains that a huge percentage of the fruits and vegetables we eat (and the cotton and other plants harvested in this country) are worked by migrant labor — both of the “illegal” kind and that performed by natural-born American citizens.
+Some sectors of the economy, however, have hardly changed in the past five or six decades—or the past few centuries, for that matter—and perhaps the best example of employment that looks much the same today as it did in the middle part of the last century is the harvesting of crops with migrant labor.
+The fraught debate about illegal immigration and jobs “stolen” from native-born Americans by undocumented aliens is not going to be settled here.
+But when we get right down to it, a huge percentage of the fruits and vegetables we eat (and the cotton and other plants harvested in this country) are worked by migrant labor—both “illegal” and native-born.

 In 1959, LIFE sent photographer Michael Rougier around the country to document the conditions faced by migrant workers.
 Rougier traveled from the South Carolina to Upstate New York and west to California’s rich, vast Central Valley.
-Over the course of several weeks, Rougier took nearly 3,000 pictures, capturing workers and their families struggling though harvest seasons for potatoes, celery, carrots, snap beans, lettuce — workers most of us rarely even think about, but who nonetheless put food on our tables while laboring in conditions that the majority of American workers consider too demeaning, demanding and low-paying to even contemplate.
+Over the course of several weeks, Rougier took nearly 3,000 pictures, capturing workers and their families struggling though harvest seasons for potatoes, celery, carrots, snap beans, lettuce—workers most of us rarely even think about, but who nonetheless put food on our tables while laboring in conditions that most American workers consider too demeaning, demanding and low-paying to even contemplate.

 Here, LIFE.com offers a relatively small selection of Rougier’s pictures of migrant workers and their families in 1959.
-As with so much of Rougier’s work, the photographs here are models of a rare kind of empathetic photojournalism, at-once clear-eyed — never flinching from the harsh realities enacted before the lens — and deeply humanistic.
+As with so much of Rougier’s work, the photographs here are models of a rare kind of empathetic photojournalism, at-once clear-eyed—never flinching from harsh realities unfolding before the lens—and deeply humanistic.
 Pictures like this don’t simply happen.
-Instead, Rougier (who died in 2012, at the age of 86) ceaselessly, consciously worked — and worked hard — to portray these laborers’ lives honestly, and with dignity.
+Instead, Rougier (who died in 2012, at the age of 86) ceaselessly, consciously worked—and worked hard—to portray these laborers’ lives honestly, and with dignity.

 After all, they earned it.